 - In SaGa Frontier 2, almost everyone can use Anima; however, young Gustave XIII cannot, which costs him the throne and leads to him and his mother being exiled.
 But Gustave eventually discovers that, while weapons made out of materials like wood and stone are used by everyone because they channel Anima so well, Steel-based weapons, which dampen anima, are far stronger.
 And since he lacks the ability to channel Anima anyway...

 - Two of the protagonists of Atomic Laundromat.
 He owns the eponymous laundromat and comes from a family of supers and is okay with not being super.
 She's a lawyer who defends supervillains, who's seemingly fine with being normal, but has been shown to court shady dealings in hopes of gaining superpowers.

 - Dex from Dominic Deegan.
 He has immunity to magic, which is very useful for taking on rampaging mages.
-Unfortunately, magical healing is also magic.
+Unfortunately, magical healing doesn't work on him either.

 - The priest Brother Linnaeus from Tales of the Questor is mage-blind, one of very few Racconans who can't sense or manipulate lux.
 It's considered a disability in his species, but then he finds a group of potential converts, who are eager to learn but have a bad history with lux users and religion.

 - One episode of Darkwing Duck had the main character taken to a planet where everyone had super powers.
-There was one exception, and the superheroes spent their time rescuing him from various perils.
+There was one exception, "Normal Guy," and the superheroes spent their time rescuing him from various perils.
 He goes missing, so they bring in DW to replace him.
-Eventually it's revealed that he got fed up with the state of affairs, and decided to become that planet's first supervillain.
+Eventually it's revealed that Normal Guy got fed up with the state of affairs, and decided to become that planet's first supervillain.